-^{17 42} U.S.C. §§ 6901 et sea
+^{17 42} U.S.C. §§ 6901 et seq.

-Jobs Act (CEJA) became effective.
+State Environmental Regulation

+- Regional Greenhouse Gas Initiative (RGGI).
+The Regional Greenhouse Gas Initiative (RGGI) is a CO2 emissions cap and trade agreement among Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont that applies to power generation facilities.
+The most recent RGGI auction, held on March 12, 2025, cleared at \$19.76 per short ton, or \$21.78 per metric tonne. - Illinois Climate and Equitable Jobs Act (CEJA).
+On September 16, 2021, the Climate and Equitable Jobs Act (CEJA) became effective.
 CEJA created an expanded nuclear subsidy program.
 CEJA mandated that all fossil fuel plants close by 2045.
 CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis.
 More than 10,000 MW of capacity are currently affected.
-The CEJA operating hour limits have resulted in significant opportunity cost adders to cost-based energy market offers for affected units.

-• Carbon Price.
-If the price of carbon were \$50.00 per metric tonne, short run marginal costs would have increased by \$24.45 per MWh or 93.3 percent for a new combustion turbine (CT) unit, \$16.85 per MWh or 86.5 percent for a new combined cycle (CC) unit and \$43.12 per MWh or 116.6 percent for a new coal plant (CP) for 2024.
+The CEJA operating hour limits have resulted in significant opportunity cost adders to cost-based energy market offers for affected units. - Carbon Price.
+If the price of carbon were \$50.00 per metric tonne, short run marginal costs would have increased by \$24.45 per MWh or 45.0 percent for a new combustion turbine (CT) unit, \$16.85 per MWh or 41.6 percent for a new combined cycle (CC) unit and \$43.12 per MWh or 122.0 percent for a new coal plant (CP) for the first three months of 2025.